dannyfuf/hermes/README.md

 The timeout always releases the Hermes/BullMQ worker slot.
 It cannot forcibly stop JavaScript already running inside `perform()`: pass `context.signal` to APIs such as `fetch` or database clients that support `AbortSignal` so the underlying I/O is actually cancelled.
+With retries enabled, a timed-out body that ignores the signal can overlap its retry, so timeout-enabled jobs must be abort-safe and idempotent.
 Existing jobs that implement only `perform(jobBody)` remain valid.

 ## Monitoring Queue Health